MagriniGabriele/CALiPPSO_python/README.md

 # CALiPPSO.py - Jamming Hard Spheres in Python
 This is a draft of the python version of "CALiPPSO.jl: A Linear Programming Algorithm for Jamming Hard Spheres".
 </br>
-At the moment, the 2d version has been tested(while still not optimally working), while the 3d version is usable only up to the creation of the pre-jammed enviroment.
+ At the moment, the 2d version has been tested and working, with the 3d version on the way.

 ## Installation
 The code is written in Python 3.11.4 and requires the following packages: